Tanjum786/lucky-birthday/README.md

 *Javascript

-and i hosted ths app too
+and i hosted this app too